katosys/portus/README.md

 --env PORTUS_DELETE_ENABLED=true \
 --env PORTUS_SECRET_KEY_BASE=$(openssl rand -hex 64) \
 --env PORTUS_ENCRYPTION_PRIVATE_KEY_PATH=/certs/server-key.pem \
---env PORTUS_PORTUS_PASSWORD=$(openssl rand -hex 64) \
+--env PORTUS_PORTUS_PASSWORD=some-password \
-h0tbird/portus:v2.0.5-3
+h0tbird/portus:v2.0.5-4
 ```

-Browse to https://127.0.0.1 and setup the `portus` user with the password provided in `PORTUS_PORTUS_PASSWORD`.
+Browse to https://127.0.0.1 and setup the `portus` user with the same password provided in the environment variable `PORTUS_PORTUS_PASSWORD`.
 Do not fill the *New Registry* form until you have actually started the registry in step 4.

 ##### 4. Registry: